okabee-dic/get_lyric_jp_ruby/README.md

 ## Description
 getlyric.rb gets japanese lyrics.
-in default, getlyric.rb gets from utamap.co.jp.
+in default, getlyric.rb gets from utamap.com.
 when -k option is set, gets from kget.jp.
 kget.jp has more lyrics of japanese songs, but slower than utamap.com.